-Relieved Nathan had chosen not to argue with her over a decision she’d already made, Chris thanked him with smile as she twisted about in her seat and faced him.
+Relieved Nathan had chosen not to argue with her over a decision she’d already made, Chris thanked him with a big smile as she twisted about in her seat and faced him.
 “I don’t expect it to be but a few days,” she informed him.
-“I’ve already given Barbara a heads up that I’ll be leaving later than evening.”
+“I’ve already given Barbara a heads-up that I’ll be leaving later this evening.”

 Ignoring the way his wife said she would be leaving rather than might be, he listened attentively as she pointed out Jan was sending her to Washington, D.C. and not Arizona where she suspected things were about to go to hell in double quick time.
-“At worse, the only hazards imagine I’ll have to deal with is keeping from getting a broken nose from the doors that’ll be slammed in my face to keep or getting thrown in jail.”
+“At worse, the only hazards I imagine I’ll have to deal with are keeping from getting a broken nose from the doors that’ll be slammed in my face—or getting thrown in jail.”

 Unable to help himself, Nathan chuckled.
-“If you do manage to run afoul of the law, again, it’ll be up to you to explain to the kids why their mommy needs to wear an ankle bracelet that beeps everything she goes to the commissary.”
+“If you do manage to run afoul of the law, again, it’ll be up to you to explain to the kids why their mommy needs to wear an ankle bracelet that beeps every time she goes to the commissary.”

 The sound of a tiny hand slapping a highchair tray kept Chris from responding.
 Turning her attention back to her children, she scrunched up her nose.
 “Daddy’s being silly,” she cooed to them.